adinashby-vanier-college/git-github-fundamentals-chauveaul/README.md

-# OMG the readme change
+# OMG the readme changed

 # :wave: The Basics of GitHub